Interbotix/interbotix_ros_toolboxes/interbotix_rpi_toolbox/README.md

 The Bluetooth fix mentioned above can be found [here](https://ubuntu-mate.community/t/error-updating-ubuntu-mate-18-04-on-pi-3b/20001/5).

 #### Install ROS
-At this point, you can follow the instructions on the [ROS Wiki](http://wiki.ros.org/melodic/Installation/Ubuntu) to install ROS Melodic.
+At this point, you can follow the instructions on the ROS Wiki to install [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) (Ubuntu 18.04) or [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) (Ubuntu 20.04).

 #### PS4 Controller Setup
 Getting a PS4 controller connected via Bluetooth to the Raspberry Pi is pretty straightforward.
 Once the Pi boots, click the *Bluetooth* icon on the top right of your Desktop, followed by *Setup New Device...*.
 A window should pop up welcoming you to the ‘Bluetooth device setup assistant.’
 Click the *Next* button.
 Then, press and hold the *Share* button on the PS4 controller.
 While holding the *Share* button, press and hold the *PS* button.
 After a few seconds, the triangular shaped LED located between the *L2* and *R2* buttons should start rapidly flashing white (about twice a second) at which point you can let go.